-Last weekend I was at a barbecue with my friend, Jason, who told me a good-news bad-news story regarding a deal he recently got from DirecTV for their extremely popular NFL Sunday Ticket service.
-For those who don’t know, NFL Sunday Ticket allows viewers to watch every out of market game for the entire football season.
+Last weekend I was at a barbecue with my friend, Jason, who told me a good-news bad-news story regarding a deal he got from DirecTV for their extremely popular NFL Sunday Ticket service that allows him to watch every out-of-market game during the entire football season.

 Satellite and cable television service.
-It’s not just the price of premium packages like Direct TV NFL Sunday Ticket that can be reduced.
-Determined customers can often get equipment fees waived, and be included in special promotions they may not otherwise have been eligible for or aware of.
+It’s not just premium package prices like NFL Sunday Ticket that can be reduced; determined customers can often get equipment fees waived, and get access to special non-advertised promotions.
 If your cable provider has a monopoly in your town, play them against the satellite providers.

 Healthcare.
 Insurance paperwork is such a hassle, you can usually get discounts for medical services if you’re willing and able to pay cash.

 Jewelry.
-You should never pay the sticker price on jewelry at most fine jewelry establishments, whether they’re a private jeweler or a chain store; the retail markup is typically somewhere between 100% and 300% — and sometimes more.
+You should rarely ever have to pay the sticker price at most fine jewelry establishments, whether they’re a private jeweler or a chain store; the retail markup is typically somewhere between 100% and 300% — and sometimes more.

 College tuition.
-Forbes suggests that you may be able to extract a discount from colleges and universities if they are attended by multiple siblings.
-Sounds reasonable to me.
+According to Forbes, you may be able to extract a discount from colleges and universities if they are attended by multiple siblings.

 Furniture.
-Markups are typically upwards of 25 percent.
+Markups are typically upwards of 25%.
 Don’t forget to ask for free delivery.

 Musical instruments.
 While haggling is not generally accepted at the chain stores, mom-and-pop establishments do negotiate.
-One such store I used to regularly frequent typically shaved 25 to 33 percent off their sticker prices.
+One such store I used to frequent typically shaved up to 33% off their sticker prices.

 Gym memberships.
 The fact that gym contract terms will vary widely from one member to the next makes them ripe for negotiation.
 Gyms also realize there are plenty of cheaper ways to get fit.
 Shop around and be sure to play the best price off more expensive gyms.
-If you’re new, see if you can also get the initiation fees waived in exchange for you signing the contract.
+If you’re new, see if you can also get the initiation fees waived.

 Cruise tickets.
 It’s true; the closer to sailing time, the more leverage you’ll have.